 Pantomiming and gestures become our go-to method while travelling especially if we don’t know the local language.
 We rely on our hands to communicate what our mouths cannot pronounce.
 Generally, it is amusing to see foreigners playing a real-life game of charades trying to communicate with locals.
 However, the reality is hand gestures are not universal and there are a few that could land you in trouble while overseas.

 The hand gesture, made by closing the fist with the thumb extended upwards, means “awesome” or “good work” in the western world.
 But if you are in certain parts of the Middle East and Africa, you are actually saying “up yours”.

 In Asia, the gesture means “keep going.”

 The OK Sign

 The OK sign, which is made by linking the thumb and the forefinger into an “o” shape, means “okay” or “perfect” in the USA and Australia.
 But it has different meanings around the world.
 In many countries in the Middle East, it is a threatening sign.
-In Turkey, it is used to refer to someone as homosexual in an insulting way.
+In Turkey, it’s a derogatory way to refer to homosexuals.
 In other Mediterranean countries, the sign means “you’re an asshole”.

-In many countries, it is considered offensive to point your fingers when asking for directions.
+In many countries, it is offensive to point when asking for directions.
 Make sure you use an open hand when pointing to a direction.

 Have a fun and memorable holiday and a stress-free drive to your home when you return.